 It's important to note that the weight and body fat standards of the Marine Corps are not based on appearance, but are health and performance-based.
 Marines face numerous tests of endurance and stamina, especially in combat, so being in top physical shape is crucial.

 Out of all the branches in the military, the Marine Corps has the most challenging standards of fitness and body fat percentage standards than any branch.
 Failing to prepare for boot camp for the Marine Corps is preparing to fail.

 Conditions for Exceeding the Weight Requirements

 Applicants to the Marines who are over the weight limits need a waiver from approved by the Marine Corps Recruiting Region Commanding General, in order to enlist in the delayed entry program (DEP).
-Such waivers are only approved when the recruit meets the requirements of the initial strength test (IST), and doesn't exceed the body fat requirements.
+Such waivers are only approved when the recruit meets the requirements of the initial strength test (IST) and doesn't exceed the body fat requirements.

 Male recruits who are over the retention weight standards may be able to attend basic training under a few specific conditions.
-If a male recruit is within five percent of the retention weight standard for their height and pass the IST, he doesn't need a waiver.
+If a male recruit is within five percent of the retention weight standard for their height and passes the IST, he doesn't need a waiver.